 We know that potatoes can easily be grown in a single bucket.
 BUT you can make harvesting easier too by using two buckets instead of one!

 It’s simple yet very effective.
-A windowed inner bucket allows you have better access to your produce.
+A windowed inner bucket allows you to have better access to your produce.
 No need to dig out all the soil in your container just to make sure you don’t miss any spud good for harvest.

 Just remember to use only black buckets and NOT to place them in direct sunlight. ;)

 Want to learn how to make this no-dig potato grow buckets?
 Follow the step-by-step tutorial from Pothuset below!